swaptacular/swpt_accounts/protocol.rst

 message. [#]_ Otherwise, it should be verified whether the specified account already exists:

-* *If the specified account does not exist*, server implementations MUST attempt to create a new account with the requested configuration settings.
+1. If the specified account does not exist, server implementations MUST attempt to create a new account with the requested configuration settings.
 If the new account has been successfully created, an `AccountChange`_ message containing the configuration MUST be sent.
 Otherwise a `RejectedConfig`_ message MUST be sent.

-* *If the specified account already exists*, the server implementation MUST decide whether the same or a later `ConfigureAccount`_ message has been processed already.
+2. If the specified account already exists, the server implementation MUST decide whether the same or a later `ConfigureAccount`_ message has been processed already.
 To do this, the server implementation MUST compare the values of ``signal_ts`` and ``signal_seqnum`` fields in the received message, to the values of these fields in the latest processed `ConfigureAccount`_ message. [#]_ If the received message turns out to be an old one, it MUST be ignored.
 Otherwise, an attempt MUST be made to update the account's configuration with the requested new configuration.
 If the new configuration has been successfully applied, an `AccountChange`_ message containing the new configuration MUST be sent.
 Otherwise a `RejectedConfig`_ message MUST be sent, containing the rejected requested configuration.

 .. [#] Server implementations MAY disallow incoming transfer for "scheduled for deletion" accounts.